How to Wash Merino Wool Socks

 If you really want to go the extra mile with your sock care, choose to fold your socks.
 When you store socks by rolling the top of one over the other, it unnecessarily stretches the socks and can cause them to be misshapen or lose their stretch faster.
 Storing them flat or folded lets the fibers naturally relax.

 We tested and rated 5 sock folds to get you started.

 Darn Tough Sock Care Don'ts

 High heat and harsh chemicals can damage the magic Merino Wool fibers that give your socks top-notch performance abilities.
-To protect those fibers, remember these four sock care rules:
+To protect those fibers, remember these five sock care rules:

 - Do not dry clean.

 - Do not use bleach.

 - Do not use fabric softener.

 - Do not iron.